-For effectiveness, we recommend a mix of five drops of glycerin, the extracted juice of a lemon and a teaspoon of olive oil.
+We recommend a mix of five drops of glycerin, the extracted juice of a lemon, and a teaspoon of olive oil for effectiveness.
 Store in a container and regularly apply to your face for 15 min sessions at a time.

 Found This Post Helpful?